-Mark has contributed to numerous professional publications over the years and was a regular faculty

-	member of the annual ALI-ABA Basic Law of Pension and Deferred Compensation Program for more than 20

-	years.
-Mark has also been a regular speaker at tax and professional conferences over the years,

-	including Southern Federal Tax Institute, New York University Tax Institute, William and Mary Tax

-	Institute, University of Virginia Tax Institute, North Carolina Tax Institute, University of Alabama

-	Tax Institute, the Practicing Law Institute and the Southern Employee Benefit Conference.
+Mark has contributed to numerous professional publications over the years and was a regular faculty member of the annual ALI-ABA Basic Law of Pension and Deferred Compensation Program for more than 20 years.
+Mark has also been a regular speaker at tax and professional conferences over the years, including Southern Federal Tax Institute, New York University Tax Institute, William and Mary Tax Institute, University of Virginia Tax Institute, North Carolina Tax Institute, University of Alabama Tax Institute, the Practicing Law Institute and the Southern Employee Benefit Conference.

-	- Regularly advises clients on benefits and compensation issues in transactions, including a

-	transaction in excess of $10 billion.
+- Has advised clients on benefits and compensation issues in numerous transactions, including a transaction in excess of $10 billion.

-	- Significant experience with the Pension Benefit Guaranty Corporation, including agreements

-	pertaining to merger and acquisition transactions, spin-offs, and distress terminations.
+- Significant experience with the Pension Benefit Guaranty Corporation, including agreements pertaining to merger and acquisition transactions, spin-offs, and distress terminations.

 - Independent counsel to fiduciaries of significant plan, involving multiple compliance issues.

 - Negotiated favorable solutions for plans with significant compliance issues with the Internal Revenue Service.